 If you suffer from premature ejaculation, one of the main ways to deal with it is to use a desensitizing spray or condom.
 These are notorious for causing erection problems though, due to the obvious loss of sensitivity.

 So if you do have problems keeping an erection when you use a condom, I would avoid using anything containing Lidocaine, Benzocaine or Prilocaine.

-If you do want to use these products to help with your sexual stamina, at least try to use the smallest possible amount.
+If you do want to use these products to help with your sexual stamina, try to use the smallest possible amount.

 10. Does your penis only go soft with condoms?

 It’s also important to look at the bigger picture.
-Do you only have problems with erections when condoms are on the scene?
+Do you only have erection problems when you try to use a condom?

 Or do you regularly have problems getting or maintaining an erection when masturbating, receiving manual or oral sex, or in the middle of sex?

 If this is the case, it’s probably a good idea to learn more about erectile dysfunction.
 It can be useful to speak to a doctor about it if you feel it’s a serious problem, as there can be many different physical causes they can rule out.

 Does the sight of a condom melt your erection?
 Do you have any tips for putting them on, or just feel like ranting about your own experience?